eyecan-ai/pipelime-python/docs/sequences/sequences.md

 First, we explicitly avoided in-place changes to the image array by computing the inverse as `invimage = 255 - image`.
 Then, to replace the previous image with the inverted one we used the method `set_value`.
 This method, under the hood, follows these steps:
-1. Retrieves the "image" item from the sample.
+1. Retrieves the `image` item from the sample.
 2. Creates a new item of the same type, but with the new data.
 3. Creates a copy of the sample with the new item and returns it.

-It is important to note that what we get from `sample.set_value` is actually a **new sample** where all the item objects are shallow copied from the original sample, except for the "image" item, which is a new object of the same type.
+It is important to note that what we get from `sample.set_value` is actually a **new sample** where all the item objects are shallow copied from the original sample, except for the `image` item, which is a new object of the same type.
 Therefore, simply calling the `set_value` method alone is completely useless, since you need to store the returned object in a variable.
 For simplicity, we save the new sample object in the same variable named `sample`, but they are two completely unrelated objects.

 We proceed by adding a new item with the image average color: